Microbiologists study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit

 - Once qualified, you're likely to be employed on Band 7 (£43,742 to £50,056).
 Salaries for principal and consultant scientists range from £50,952 (Band 8) to £114,949 (Band 9), depending on your experience and training.

 - Salaries for higher education lecturers in microbiology usually follow a nationally agreed pay spine.
-See the University and College Union (UCU) website for details.
+See the University and College Union (UCU) website for details of the HE pay spine.

 - Research and development work in pharmaceutical firms, public health laboratories and medical research council units tends to attract higher salaries.

 Income figures are intended as a guide only.

 You'll usually work 9am to 5pm, Monday to Friday, although if you're working as a clinical scientist in the NHS you may be on call.

 Larger employers may provide flexible working schemes.